GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Program building is an entropy-decreasing process, hence inherently metastable.
-Program maintenance is an entropy-increasing process, and even its most skillful execution only delays the subsidence of the system into unfixable obsolescence.
+> ### Computer programs are the most intricate, delicately balanced and finely interwoven of all the products of human industry to date.
 >
-> ~ *Fred Brooks*
+> ~ *James Gleick*

 ---
 ## 🏎 Quick Facts